mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 This methodology provided flexibility of staff, scalability of activity delivery, and most importantly, no queueing for fun!

-Food and sleep also occur in designated times and areas.
+Food and sleep also occur in designated times and areas - these activities do not require a radio.

 ---
 <!-- .slide: data-timing="10" -->